-Triple tested in the Woman’s Weekly kitchen, this rhubarb crumble recipe has a light porridge oat and butter topping which makes a golden coat over the sweet juicy rhubarb underneath.
+This rhubarb crumble recipe has a light porridge oat and butter topping which makes a golden coat over the sweet juicy rhubarb underneath.
 It’s one of our all time rhubarb recipes favourite because it’s so versatile.
 You’ll love it as an afternoon treat on rainy Sunday or as an easy but still indulgent dessert after a family meal.
 The kids will love it too and it even counts towards their five-a-day, so it’s a healthy finish to any meal.

 This moreish crumble is quick and simple to make – only takes 45 mins to cook and is well worth the wait.
 Plus you don’t have to worry about it once it’s in the oven.
 Packed with a tangy rhubarb filling, it’s perfect to serve after a Sunday roast, with custard for an even more indulgent dessert.
 You can experiment with different fruit fillings like apples and blackberry or other fruits that would make fantastic winter warmer desserts.
 Cook the apple the same way as the rhubarb but reduce the time for the blackberries as they’re much softer and will cook quicker.

 If you want to cheat and save some time, buy already-made rhubarb crumble filling instead of cooking the rhubarb from fresh.
 This option might not have as much flavour but if you’re in a hurry it’s an easier way to make a rhubarb crumble.